15 Sep Protect Your Home & Family in the Event of Natural Disasters

 If your children are old enough to understand, get them involved in preparing for natural disasters because it includes facts about earthquakes, tornadoes, and blizzards, as well as what to have ready if a storm is coming.
 It also has games to help kids prepare and know what to do.

-Help kids feel involved by having them prepare a kit like the one listed on the site.
+Help kids feel involved and let them prepare a kit like the one listed on the site.
 This may ease their worries if you live in an area that often gets storms.

 Involve Elderly Loved Ones in the Planning